jokergoo/circlize_book/book/02-circlize-layout.md

 `circos.track()` creates tracks for all sectors although in some case only parts of them are visible.

-If `factors` is not specified, all cells in the track will be created with the same settings.
-If `factors`, `x` and `y` are set, they need to be vectors with the same length.
-Proper values of `x` and `y` that correspond to current cell will be passed to `panel.fun` by subsetting `factors` internally.
+If `sectors` is not specified, all cells in the track will be created with the same settings.
+If `sectors`, `x` and `y` are set, they need to be vectors with the same length.
+Proper values of `x` and `y` that correspond to current cell will be passed to `panel.fun` by subsetting `sectors` internally.
 Section
 \@ref(panel-fun) explains the usage of `panel.fun`.

 Graphic arguments such as `bg.border` and `bg.col` can either be a scalar or a